multani7871/employee-led-SPVs/employee_referral_program.md

 # Paid Referral Program: Employee led SPVs
 Sourcing startup employees who are willing to lead SPVs into their employers is my highest priority.
-I am willing
+I am willing to pay in the form of carry to acquire those employees.

 My current compensation structure is a 50/50 carry split with the employee.
 For example: